The Philippines is a great travel and scuba diving destination

 Harold, the local owner of the scuba diving centre, is involved with ocean conservation and marine biology projects in the Philippines

 At the end of the day, Harold tells me that he volunteers on a regular base.
 He has done volunteering for ´Green Peace´, ´Save Philippines Seas´, a project involved with marine conservation on the Philippines, Project Seahorse, and Zero Waste Negros.
 He also works together sometimes with students or projects from the marine biology faculty of the university in Dumaguete, with things as reef fixing projects, fish restoration, laboratory work, monitoring and much more.

 Harolds Dive Center is under Filipino management and supports the local population of the Philippines

 All of this, together with the big amount of Filipino staff working at the diving centre and their positive attitude, I can see that this scuba dive centre helps not only the environment.
 The dive centre is extremely sustainable and helps in ocean conservation, protects the environment, supports the local population of the Philippines and provides a great guest experience for their divers, snorkellers and travellers.

 Dolphins & different whale species are seen during scuba diving on Apo Island

-Harold also tells me a bit more about the scuba diving in general.
+Harold also tells me a bit more about scuba diving in general.
 “Sometimes bigger stuff pass by here”, says Harold Biglete, owner of Harold´s Divecenter, “Because there is a channel between Negros and Siquijor Island, everything is possible.”
 He tells me that sometimes dolphins, blue whales and pilot whales pass through the channel.
 Also, the whale shark has been seen scuba diving here.
 He continues to tell me that Apo Island is more famous for reef fish, the huge schools of jackfish, reef dwellers and macro life but that they also have seen the thresher shark and manta rays.

 More information about this scuba diving centre in Dumaguete on the Philippines